Home > Buyers Guide

 Lug patterns will also vary across brands.
 Salomonโ€™s Pulsar uses narrow, mud-shedding treads that dart from toe to heel.
 Many shoes use a multidirectional patterned lug that provides breaking traction (under the heel) and gripping traction (under the toes).

-Outsole compounds vary from soft to hard rubber.
-And choosing the right lug material depends on where you run.
-Softer blends will provide better grip and traction on harder surfaces, and run better on road.
-But they will wear down more quickly.
+Outsole compounds vary from soft to hard rubber, and choosing the right lug material depends on where you run.
+Softer blends will provide better grip and traction on harder surfaces and run better on the road, but they will wear down more quickly.
 Harder lugs feel clanky on hardpack and can cause tripping hazards in rock, but they bite down into mud like crampons.

 The best traction on the list is Hokaโ€™s Speedgoat 5.
 Made from Vibram Megagrip rubber, the multi-directional 5 mm lugs are cut to create arrowhead-shaped barbs.
 The result gives the lug more gripping surface area and an impressive amount of traction.